How to Save Time And Money Shopping for College (2025)

 15. Find out your teen’s laundry situation before committing to a laundry hamper or bag.

 Are the machines in their dorms or across the quad?
 My kids love laundry baskets that slide under their beds and out of the way.
-Others find a traditional bag suits them better.
+Others find a traditional hamper suits them better.
 The options are endless.

 16. Get them set up with their pharmacy.